-For several centuries, Angkor was the epicentre of the Khmer Empire.
-With impressive monuments and sophisticated urban plans, Angkor demonstrates the development of a formidable kingdom and its exceptional civilisation.
+For centuries, Angkor was the centre of Khmer Empire.
+With impressive monuments and sophisticated urban plans, it demonstrates the development of a formidable kingdom and its exceptional civilisation.
 Today, the site is one of the most important archaeological sites in South-East Asia and no traveller to the region will want to miss its extravagant beauty.

 Meaning “The Great City” in Khmer, Angkor Thom (អង្គរធំ) was the last and most enduring capital of the Khmer Empire (over 300 years).
 It was established in the late 12th century by Cambodia’s most celebrated king, King Jayavarman VII and stretches over 9 km².
 The city was built in a nearly perfect square and was protected by a multi-layered system, including high walls and a wide moat.
 During its golden age, Angkor Thom may have governed a population of one million people.

 Standing exactly at the heart of this ancient city is the mesmerising Bayon Temple – the intersection between Heaven and Earth.
 Constructed in the late 12th or early 13th century, it served as the official state temple of Jayavarman’s kingdom.
 The temple is known for its 216 gargantuan smiling stone faces of Avalokiteshvara – a bodhisattva who embodies the compassion of all Buddhas.
 They were carved on the many towers which jut out from the upper terrace and cluster around its central peak.
 The curious smiling image was thought by many to be the portrait of the King himself.